samualtnorman/sweet/README.md

 #### `+` (plus)

-in sweet, the `+` is not the `+` operator from other languages it takes take 2 numbers of any type and adds them together however it prevents overflow by promoting the types before adding them the type the `+` operator evaluates to is bits of the biggest input type plus 1 e.g. `(a as u4) + (b as u8)` results in a `u9` type
+In sweet, the `+` is not the `+` operator from other languages.
+It takes take 2 numbers of any type and adds them together.
+However it prevents overflow by promoting the types before adding them.
+The type the `+` operator evaluates to is bits of the biggest input type plus 1.

+e.g. `(a as u4) + (b as u8)` results in a `u9` type.

 #### `-` (minus)

-like sweet's `+` operator, the `-` operator also prevents overflow even if given 2 unsigned integer types, the result is always a signed integer type
+Like sweet's `+` operator, the `-` operator also prevents overflow.
+Even if given 2 unsigned integer types, the result is always a signed integer type.

 ## Grammar